Info for companies about cosmetics

 Microbiological requirements

-The assurance of microbiological quality is the responsibility of the responsible person, advised by their safety assessor.
-State of the art for microbiological quality for finished cosmetic products is defined in both ÖNORM EN ISO 17516: 2015 01 01 Cosmetic products - Microbiology - Microbiological limits (ISO 17516:2014) and the 11th revision of the SCCS Notes of Guidance (SCCS/1628/21, Appendix 9).
+Ensuring microbiological quality is the responsibility of the person in charge, advised by their safety assessor.
+The state of the art for the microbiological quality of finished cosmetic products is defined both in ÖNORM EN ISO 17516: 2015 01 01 Cosmetic products - Microbiology - Microbiological limits (ISO 17516:2014) and in the SCCS Notes of guidance for the testing of cosmetic ingredients and their safety evaluation - 12th revision - Public Health, SCCS/1647/22, Corrigendum 2, APPENDIX 9: GUIDELINE ON MICROBIOLOGICAL QUALITY OF THE FINISHED COSMETIC PRODUCT).

 Quantitative specification